 - 1 cup freshly grated coconut

-- 1/2 tbsp uard dal split & skinless black lentil
+- ½ tablespoon uard dal split & skinned black lentil

-- 1-2 dry red chilies broken into 2-3 pieces each
+- 1-2 dried red chilies broken into 2-3 pieces each

-- 1 tbsp coconut oil/ any cooking oil of your choice
+- 1 tablespoon coconut oil/ any cooking oil of choice

 - Don't overcook the cabbage.